matt-d-webb/javascript-quiz-using-json/README.md

 __JSON__

     {
-       "question": "How old is Madonna?",
-                "includeInfo": true,
-                "info": "Madonna Louise Ciccone is an American singer, songwriter, actress, and businesswoman.", "answers": [
+       "question": "What year was the film The Shawshank Redemption released?", "includeInfo": true,
+                "info": "Two imprisoned men bond over a number of years, finding solace and eventual redemption through acts of common decency.", "answers": [
                     {
-                        "answer": "50",
+                        "answer": "1995",
                         "score": 0
                     },
                     {
-                        "answer": "54",
+                        "answer": "1994",
                         "score": 0
                     },
                     {
-                        "answer": "56",
+                        "answer": "1993",
                         "score": 5
                     }
                 ]